 What is Tonkatsu?

-Tonkatsu is a dish made by coating thick slices of pork with flour, beaten eggs, and breadcrumbs, and then deep-frying them in oil.
-Ton means pork, and katsu refers to a cutlet.
-Since "katsu" is pronounced the same as the Japanese word for "勝つ," meaning to win, in Japan, it's often eaten before exams or competitions as a symbol of good luck and a wish for success.
+Tonkatsu is a dish made by coating thick slices of pork with flour, beaten eggs, and panko breadcrumbs, and then deep-frying them.
+"Ton" means pork, and "katsu" refers to cutlets.
+Since "katsu" is pronounced the same as the Japanese word '勝つ,' meaning to win, it is often eaten before exams or competitions as a symbol of good luck and a wish for success in Japan.

-By coating the pork with batter, the outside becomes crispy, and the inside retains much of the meat's flavor.
-It's most commonly topped with sauce, but you can also enjoy it with salt and a squeeze of lemon juice.
+By coating the pork with breading, the outside becomes crispy, and the inside remains juicy.
+It is a popular dish beloved by people of all ages.
+This dish is most commonly enjoyed with a sauce called "Tonkatsu Sauce," but you can also savor it with salt and a squeeze of lemon juice.

 What to serve with it